1dZb1/MagicNodes/README.md

   - Depth weights add a bit of RAM on load; models live under `depth-anything/`.

 ## 💥 Memory
 - At each step, the image is upscaled from the previous step!
-Keep this in mind, the final image may not fit into your PC's memory if the starting latency is high.
+Keep this in mind, the final image may not fit into your PC's memory if the starting latent is high.